spatialthoughts/courses/docs/code/python_foundation/10_using_web_apis.md

 ## API Rate Limiting

 Many web APIs enforce *rate limiting* - allowing a limited number of requests over time.
 With computers it is easy to write a for loop, or have multiple programs send hundrends or thousands of queries per second.
 The server may not be configured to handle such volume.
 So the providers specify the limits on how many and how fast the queries can be sent.

 OpenRouteService lists several [API Restrictions](https://openrouteservice.org/plans/).
 The free plan allows for upto 40 direction requests/minute.

-Let's see how we can write code to ensure we comply with this restriction.
+There are many libraries available to implement various strategies for rate limiting.
+But we can use the built-in `time` module to implement a very simple rate limiting method.

 ### The `time` module